Bernhard Langer breaks Champions age record in Richmond - NewsBreak

 The German star thrust both arms in the air after winning for the 42nd time on the 50-and-over tour and the first time since March 2000.

-“I think it’s just encouraging to everybody that’s over 50 or 60, we can still perform at a very high level and you should never give up,” Langer said. “ And of course physical conditioning is one thing.
-You’ve got to be mentally tough, you’ve got to have good technique and nerves and all of rest of it.”
+“It comes down to the putt,” Langer said.
+“That’s how tight it is out here.”

-At 64 years, 1 month, 27 days, Langer broke the record of 63 years, 5 months, 4 days set by Scott Hoch when he teamed with Tom Pernice Jr. to win in the 2019 Bass Pro Shops Legends of Golf.
-Langer extended his streak of seasons with a victory to 15 and moved within three of matching Hale Irwin as the senior victory leader.
+At 64 years, 1 month, 27 days, Langer broke the age record of 63 years, 5 months, 4 days set by Scott Hoch when he teamed with Tom Pernice Jr. to win in the 2019 Bass Pro Shops Legends of Golf.

 Langer closed with a 3-under 69, also birdieing the par-5 18th in regulation to match Barron at 14-under 202 on the Country Club of Virginia’s James River course.